-- A GPS receiver, connected to the remote radio - A remote TM8000 radio - A base TM8000 radio at the central control - A central control personal computer (PC) running an AVL application, connected to the base radio via a serial lead
+- A GPS receiver, connected to the remote radio - A remote TM8000 radio optionally fitted with either a TMAA01-01 or TMAA01-02 options board to connect the GPS receiver to the radio - A base TM8000 radio at the central control.
+It is recommended that a TMAA01-02 RS232 options board is used to connect the radio to the PC. - A central control personal computer (PC) running an AVL application, connected to the base radio via a serial lead